brunobuzzi/OrbeonPersistenceLayer/repository/Orbeon.package/FormDefinitionRegistryIterator.class/README.md

 toIndex - the index of the last OrbeonFormInstance to show. formsInRange - a collection of OrbeonFormInstance from <fromIndex> to <toIndex>.
-It can be a mix of OrbeonFormInstance of two o more OrbeonPublishedFormDefinition. globalSize - the total number of OrbeonFormInstance including all OrbeonPublishedFormDefinition. currentVersion - the version number.
+It can be a mix of OrbeonFormInstance of two o more OrbeonPublishedFormDefinition. globalSize - the total number of OrbeonFormInstance including all OrbeonPublishedFormDefinition. versionNumber - the version number.